Strengthening Families Georgia

 Social Connections – Positive relationships that provide emotional, informational, instrumental and spiritual support.

-Friends, family members, neighbors and community members provide emotional support, help solve problems, offer parenting advice and give concrete assistance to parents.
-Networks of support are essential to parents and also offer opportunities for people to “give back”, an important part of self- esteem as well as a benefit for the community.
-Isolated families may need extra help in reaching out to build positive relationships.
+Networks of support are essential to caregivers and also offer opportunities for people to “give back”, an important part of self- esteem as well as a benefit for the community.

 Knowledge of Parenting and Child and Youth Development – Parents Know How Children and Youth Grow and Learn